tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-23-lightweight-dita-hdita-model.md

 The authors explain:

-> Despite XML and DITA’s strong presence in technical communication, some practitioners argue, among other things, about the complexity of DITA’s many XML tags, the need for specialized tools to produce end-user deliverables, and the high learning curve for specializing DITA beyond the core concept, task, and reference topic types.
+> Despite XML and DITA's strong presence in technical communication, some practitioners argue, among other things, about the complexity of DITA's many XML tags, the need for specialized tools to produce end-user deliverables, and the high learning curve for specializing DITA beyond the core concept, task, and reference topic types.

 The approach to using HTML seems to leverage the `data` attributes in HTML5 to map to various XML elements.
 The authors show a sample DITA topic and compare the same approach in lightweight DITA: